The F-Word’s round-up of what’s happening in the world of comedy and theatre in October

 Until next month.

-Image 1 is of Ellie Taylor.
+Image 1, the feature image, is of Ellie Taylor.
 Taylor stands in front of a green background with her hands in the ‘thumbs-up’ position pointing to herself.
 She looks away from the camera.
 She has red lipstick and glossy long brown hair.

 Image 2 is of Major Labia and is by Natalie Owen.
 Seven women stand in a row outside.
 They each have their hands in a triangle shape in front of themselves which is the British Sign Language sign for ‘cunt’ or ‘vagina’.
 They are all smiling broadly at the camera.